snwh/ubuntu-post-install/README.md

     bash ubuntu-post-install-script-<appropriate-version>.sh

+By adding the path of the script to your .bashrc you can run it anytime from a terminal

+	export PATH=${PATH}:$HOME/<path-to-ubuntu-post-install-script>/

 ##About:

 Ubuntu Post Install Script is a simple bash script for automating the reconfiguration of a fresh Ubuntu installation –installing favourite applications, setting up configurations, etc.